 Teaching Dutch and British sign language to children was the main goal of our European SignBase project.
 SignBase stored thousands of sign language videos, linking the videos to descriptions, keywords, synonyms, and context.
 The database – a world first – was used to create teaching tools such as CD/DVD games, dictionaries and other learning aids, allowing deaf children and their families to discover and learn sign language for themselves.

-BSL has used their FRS multimedia database platform to deliver many Digital Asset management solutions, used by newspapers, museums and collection managers throughout the Netherlands.
+Our FRS multimedia database platform has been used to deliver Digital Asset management solutions, used by newspapers, museums and collection managers.
 If you have hundreds of thousands of images, videos or PDFs and want an experienced partner to provide you with a safe, secure highly web-based solution, get in touch.

 The NIOD has a large, unique collection of images – from among others – the German occupation of the Netherlands during WWII.
 BSL developed the WWII Image Bank, making it easy for the NIOD to publish selections from their vast archive of images.

 KITLV (the Dutch Royal Institute of Linguistics and Anthropology) promotes the culture and history of Southeast-Asia, the Pacific and the Caribbean.
 BSL developed a custom online image archive containing their unique collection of historical photos.

 The Courtauld Gallery in London is one of the most respected art institutes in the world.
 BSL helped the Courtauld and other European institutes to create a multilingual on-line art history database.